dangarmat/dangarmat.github.io/future_posts/2018-07-06-Deep-Dream-On-Overpriced-Apartments.md

 Whoa!
 Is that a pig in the sky?
 Far out!

-At least their new $3.88/sq ft kitchens aren't yet haunted -- oh, god!
-Is that a monkey on the fridge?!
+At least their new $3.88/sq ft/month kitchens aren't yet haunted -- oh, god!
+Is that a monkey starting to appear on the fridge?!

 ![well-appointed02](https://dgarmat.github.io/images/deep%20dream%20apartments/dream/01717_8141Kt1477r_1200x900_dream2.png "well-appointed01")